 For everything you need to know, check out the Climate Council's 'How to Write an Effective Letter to Your MP' here.

 16. Write to your state MP about climate change and what you’d like to see happen in your state.

-Many opportunities come up throughout the year to write a submission and make a difference for the climate.
-Check out this list of current national and state/territory specific public consultations on the Environmental Defenders Office (EDO) website.
-A number of major environmental organisation like Wilderness Society, Australian Conservation Society and EDO will keep you posted and provide toolkits for important submissions, so be sure to sign up to one of their email lists.
-Also, sign up to an email list for a major environmental group in your state/territory (eg. Act On Climate for Victoria or Nature NSW).
+Many opportunities come up throughout the year to have your say.
+Check out this list of current public consultations on the Environmental Defenders Office (EDO) website.
+A number of major environmental organisations like Wilderness Society and Australian Conservation Society will keep you posted and provide toolkits for important submissions, so be sure to sign up to one of their email lists to stay in the loop.
+Likewise, be sure to sign up to an email list for a major environmental group in your state/territory (eg. Friends of the earth in Victoria or Nature NSW).

 18. Have more conversations with the people in your life about the climate crisis and climate action.

 Check out these guides by the Climate Council for some tips and tricks on how to have effective climate conversations.
 If you'd like to host a Climate Conversation in your home (or virtually) with 8-12 of your friends of family, Climate for Change can send a trained facilitator - find more information here.